Xaril/new-computer-setup/README.md

             end
             end
             ```
-10. Install **fisherman**.
+8. Install **fisherman**.
 Instructions on how to do this can be found here: https://github.com/jorgebucaran/fisher/blob/master/README.md.
     1. Use **fisherman** (with **Terminal** command `fisher`) to install **z**.
+9. Download **VS Code**.
+This can be done here: https://code.visualstudio.com/.
-11. Install **python**.
+10. Install **python**.
 Instructions on how to do this can be found here: https://docs.python-guide.org/starting/install3/osx/.
     1. In case **python** isn't pointing to `/usr/local/bin` but instead to **python2** in `/usr/bin`, do the following:
         1. Add the following line to your `config.fish` file in `~/.config/fish/`: `set -gx PATH /usr/local/opt/python/libexec/bin $PATH`.
         2. Make sure your `/etc/paths` file looks like this: